passeriforma/hidingfromforks/content/BetaPuzzles2015.md

 Bonus: There was a "best of" article published at the end of the year, and it was mine \*sniff\*.
 It was also one of the [most fun articles I've written so far](static/BestOf.pdf)!

-Looking forward to next year, when I can again dominate the uni newsletter, and ~~brainwash the masses~~ tell eveveryone about how wonderful everything is.
+Looking forward to next year, when I can again dominate the uni newsletter, and <s>brainwash the masses</s> tell eveveryone about how wonderful everything is.